NOTE: all earrings measurements exclude the earring wires.

 All of the above are screwback earrings

 The ones at left, set with natural turquoise are just under one inch long and $120.
 The Zuni sunface with headdress are 1 inch across and 0.75 high. $240.
-The vintage round Blue Gem earrings are 0.75 inches across and $220.
 This pair of Hopi sunface earrings carry the hallmark of the Hopi Guild, 3/4 of an inch across and $125.
 (ALL in SANTA FE)

 All of the earrings above are clips.
 The natural turquoise swirl earrings (now popularly called a ‘double hummingbird’ pattern) are by Annie Quam Gasper.
 0.75 inch across. $300.
-(SANTA FE) The dangles at far right are 2 inches long and $75.
-(SANTA FE) A dramatic pair of stabilized turquoise earrings (Kingman Mine) 1.25 by 1 inch.$150.
+(SANTA FE) The Navajo clip dangle earrings are 2 inches long and SOLD.
+(SANTA FE) A dramatic pair of stabilized turquoise earrings (Kingman Mine) 1.25 by 1 inch. $150.
 (TUCSON)

-The turquoise and coral post earrings are by Cory Quandelacy, these are 5/8 of an inch long and $60.
 A very lovely pair of turquoise post dangles by Vivianita Booqua and Bryant Othole.
 1.75 inches long and $200.
-Last in the row are a pair of petit point post dangles by Yvette Kaamasee.
+Next are a pair of petit point post dangles by Yvette Kaamasee.
 These are 1.75 inches long from the post down and $120.
+The petit point pair at right were made by George Chavez.
+1 3/8 inches long and $90.
 (ALL IN SANTA FE)

 The first pair in the row above were made by John and Mary Aguilar from Santo Domingo.
 Lacrosse sticks measuring 2.25 inches long and $80.
 A beautiful pair of channel inlay by Janelle Shebola.
 They are just over 2 inches long from the post down and $115.
-Mosaic overlay earrings by Nick & MeWe Rosetta, Santo Domingo Pueblo.
-This pair is a mosaic of wood and turquoise, 2 3/8 inches long and $250.
+The next pair in the middle are made by Nick and MeWee Rosetta.
+Comprised of shell and Australian bloodwood, 2.75 inches long and $125.
+The last pair in the row are by Mariano Garcia, grandson of Nick & MeWee Rosetta.
+They are red abalone shell, 2.25 inches long $75.
 (ALL in SANTA FE)

 Three pair of earrings by Hopi artist Anderson Koinva.
 The first pair are clouds, 1 inch and $158.
 Next are a pair of blossoms, 1 inch and $158.
 The last pair are 2 inches and $250.
 (ALL in TUCSON)